sirhair/calebspitch/readme.md

 ```
 git pull --all
 ```
-  * enter your working branch (replace "\<YOUR WORKING BRANCH NAME\>" with the branch you are working on)
+  * enter your working branch (replace "\<YOUR WORKING BRANCH NAME\>" with the branch you are working on) and update the branch with the changes from master.
 ```
 git checkout <YOUR WORKING BRANCH NAME>
 git merge master
 gulp
 ```
-this will start gulp.
+This last command will start gulp.
 Keep that window running in the background.
 It will also automatically open a browser window to your "localhost/capstone" (assuming you have your server started)

   * You will also need a command line for running git commands